MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 #### Security, compliance, and governance for files uploaded to storyline posts

-Storyline posts are backed by Viva Engage services.
-Compliance for posts is therefore the same as for the rest of Viva Engage.
-If you're in native mode, posts are ingested into the substrate and are subject to the same compliance and e-Discovery capabilities as posts in communities, including communications compliance and retention.
-Because files are stored in OneDrive, they inherit security and compliance policies configured for files in OneDrive.
+Compliance for storyline posts is the same as the rest of Viva Engage.
+If you're in Native Mode, posts are ingested into the substrate and subjected to the same compliance and e-Discovery capabilities as posts in communities--including communications compliance and retention.
+Files are stored in OneDrive, where they inherit the same security and compliance policies configured for other files in OneDrive.

-When user accounts are deleted (for example, when an individual leaves the company), the system follows the Microsoft 365 user deletion process described in the "Delete a user" section of [Manage Viva Engage users across their lifecycle from Office 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).
+When user accounts are deleted (for example, when an individual leaves the company), the system follows the Microsoft 365 user deletion process.
+For details, see "Delete a user" in [Manage Viva Engage users across their lifecycle from Office 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).

 ## File storage for storyline